 Plutarch also argues that man was not made to eat meat: “The fact that man was not made to eat meat is evident in his body structure.
 Indeed, the human body does not look at all like the bodies of animals made to eat meat…”

-The historian and essayist continues that if man insists that he has to eat meat, he should kill the animal with his bare hands, not using axes, arrows or knife.
+The historian and essayist adds that if man insists on eating meat, he should kill the animal with his bare hands rather than using an ax, arrow, or knife.

-He argues that animals that are made to eat flesh, and they kill other animals on their own without the use of weapons or other devices.
-Then, man must tear the animal with his teeth and eat it raw, like natural meat eating beasts do.
+He argues that animals that are made to eat flesh kill other animals on their own without the use of weapons or other devices.
+If man were designed to eat meat, then he must tear the animal with his teeth and eat it raw like natural carnivores do.